Reducing patients’ anxiety while waiting in the ER

 • Few functions and no use outside medical visits

-To build upon my understanding of ERs as a problem space, I conducted a survey of people who had been to the ER in the US within the previous two years.
-This helped me to identify the principal ER users and their top challenges.
+To build upon my new understanding of ERs as a problem space, I conducted a survey of people who had been to the ER in the US within the previous two years.
+This helped me to identify the principal types of ER users and their top challenges.

 Principal ER users: